justin8502/StockGrapher/README.md

 # StockGrapher
-Using R to Graph Stocks
+Using R to Graph Stocks.
+Uses quantmod, ggplot2, reshape2 and TTR libraries.